Guide to EPA Drinking Water Standards

 Each of these two standards contains a list of substances deemed of vital and ancillary importance to test for, monitor, and regulate in the nation’s drinking water.

-However, there is only one key difference between the two — substances in the primary category are proven to correlate with human health concerns when found at or above maximum contaminant levels (MCLs), while those in the secondary level should be tested not necessarily for health risks, but for their effects on the taste, look, and smell of drinking water.
+However, there is one key difference between the two — substances in the primary category are proven to correlate with human health concerns when found at or above maximum contaminant levels (MCLs), while those in the secondary level should be tested not necessarily for health risks, but for their effects on the taste, look, and smell of drinking water.
+The EPA’s secondary drinking water standards are non-enforceable recommendations, while the primary drinking water regulations, which do relate to health, are enforceable under the law.

 Primary and secondary conditions, as well as their associated contaminants, are discussed in full below.